-The selected remedy (LUC/ICs) for Site ST-06 is protective of human health and the environment and complies with federal and state ARARs.
-Five-year reviews will be performed by the Air Force, in conjunction with the EPA and NYSDEC, to ensure that future land use is in compliance with the deed restrictions for industrial/commercial/non-residential use and to ensure that future land use is in compliance with the land use controls to manage the potential for SVI.
+The selected remedy (LUC/ICs) for Site ST-06 is protective of human health and the environment and complies with federal and state applicable or relevant and appropriate requirements (ARARs).
+Five-year reviews will be performed by the Air Force, in conjunction with the EPA and NYSDEC, to ensure that future land use is in compliance with the deed restriction for industrial/commercial/non-residential use and to ensure that future land use is in compliance with the land use controls to manage the potential for SVI.
 These reviews will also ensure that the selected remedy is protective of human health and the environment.

-Path: Y:\GIS_Projects\Griffiss\Projects\1015-11-01\Figure 6_ZBuilding 101.mxd
+Path: R:\01 - Projects\40-06-DH01\Proposed Plan\Site\01 Bldg 101\Figures\GIS\Figure 6_ZBuilding 101.mxd